hmortimore69/web-programming-coursework/README.md

 ### CSV Exports
 CSV exports can be made by the race administrators from the race details page.
 This will download a file of al participants (excluding pagination limitation).

+### Checkpoints
+Prior to actual implementation, I had encounted for checkpoints early in my database design.
+There are two tables called checkpoints and checkpoint_times.
+These use foreign keys to the races and participants tables to allow me to record times for them.
+I added data from checkpoints into the root of the storedRace object, and checkpoints_times were added on a per-participant basis inside each participant object.

+The race display page will render a table with default headers: Bib, Name, and Finish.
+If checkpoints are present in the race, then the code will add new columns and headers for each checkpoint.
+The CSV export also accounts for this.

+The admin dashboard adds each checkpoint (in order) to the the dropdown alongside marshals.
+Then when going to submit timestamps from the staging area, you can choose what checkpoint the marshal is it.

 ## AI
 My use of AI in this project was to instigate further personal development and research topics/ideas to further improve my code and approach.
 By and large, the whole experience was good, and provided me with a good range of new ideas and options to take with my code.